Amelia Norfleet Dorn, Founder, Director of Curriculum and Instruction, and Lead Instructor

 Krista Hanley grew up in Littleton, Colorado and graduated from Columbine High School in 2000.
 She has a Bachelor of Fine Arts in Photography from the College of Santa Fe.
 After college she continued living and working in Santa Fe, New Mexico, having fallen in love with the culture and landscape.

 In 2010, Krista returned to Colorado and settled in the Denver area.
 She has a career in art management that gives her access to fascinating and important art objects.
 Krista loves to write and create art.

-“Impact transformed my life,” she says.
+“IMPACT transformed my life,” she says.
 “As a trauma survivor, I did not feel safe in the world, I struggled with PTSD and anxiety in social situations, and I always expected the worst to happen.
-Impact gave me the freedom to exist.
+IMPACT gave me the freedom to exist.
 Knowing I can protect myself and speak my truth has empowered me to advocate not only for myself but for others.”

 He got involved in IMPACT after attending a friend’s graduation.
 Anderson was skeptical at first; how could you learn anything real in such a short time?
 He immediately saw the effectiveness of the techniques and strategies and knew he wanted to help.
-IMPACT Personal Safety of Colorado was something special and unique.
+He believes IMPACT Personal Safety of Colorado is something special and unique.
 It isn’t just about teaching people how to fight.
 It’s about giving adults and children the tools to make everyday decisions that positively impact their lives and well-being while ending the cycle of violence.